Recognize Faculty and Staff at the Breakfast of Champions

 "I feel tremendously honored to participate in the lives of my students as they launch into their work in this world.
 It does not feel like labor to be joined to these amazing people and to witness where they are being planted.
 It brings me great joy and deep meaning to be a part of their journeys.
 So, when I received this award, it took me by surprise.
 That they thought to express their gratitude through this recognition means more to me than I can express."

-- Students, recent alums (up to 2 years post-grad), faculty, and staff will be able to nominate faculty/staff from the start of the spring semester in January through March 23.
+- Students, recent alums (up to 2 years post-grad), faculty, and staff will be able to nominate faculty/staff

 - Students and recent alums can nominate more than one faculty or staff member.

 - First name, last name, and email address of the nominator.

 - Whether or not the nominator wishes to share their identity with their nominee(s) or remain anonymous.

 - Nominee’s role on campus (faculty or staff), first name, last name, email, department, job title, what topic(s) they helped their nominator with (see list above).

 - A paragraph that provides specific examples of the impact the Illuminator had on the nominator’s career decisions and development (e.g. What has this individual done to mentor you through your decision-making, search, and/or graduate school planning process?).
 Nominators will be asked to indicate if/how their nominee has demonstrated the Career Center’s shared values of student-centered approach, DEI, and sense of possibility.

 - Note: These excerpts will be shared with each nominee.

 - Career Center leadership will review all nominations and determine which faculty and staff will receive this award.